TykTechnologies/tyk-charts/tyk-single-dc/README.md

 #### Enterprise Portal Admin Password

-In order to refer Tyk Enterprise Portal's admin password through Kubernetes secret, please use `global.secrets.useSecretName`, where the secret should contain a key called `EnterprisePortalAdminPassword`.
+In order to refer Tyk Enterprise Portal's admin password through Kubernetes secret, please use `global.adminUser.useSecretName`, where the secret should contain a key called `adminUserPassword`.

 #### Enterprise Portal Storage Connection String